The Chase (American game show): GSN (2013–2015)

-ABC (2021–present)
+ABC (2021–2023)

 On July 20, 2020, it was reported that ABC was casting for a US revival of The Chase.
 Three days later, Deadline Hollywood reported that the network was in talks to cast Rutter and fellow Jeopardy! champions Ken Jennings and James Holzhauer to serve as the chasers.
 Holzhauer, Jennings and Rutter had recently competed on Jeopardy!
 The Greatest of All Time, a primetime Jeopardy! tournament aired on ABC in January, while Holzhauer was also a previous contestant on the GSN version, which led to him appearing on Jeopardy! in 2019.
 On November 2, 2020, it was reported that ABC had ordered The Chase to series for a nine-episode run, with Sara Haines of ABC's daytime talk show The View as host and Jennings, Holzhauer and Rutter each rotating as the Chaser.
-On the show, Jennings is nicknamed "The Professor," Holzhauer as "The High Roller" and Rutter as "The Buzzsaw."
+On the show, Jennings is nicknamed "The Professor," Holzhauer as "The High Roller" and Rutter as "The Buzzsaw".
 The revival premiered on January 7, 2021.
 The season premiere was dedicated to Alex Trebek, who died on November 8, 2020, at the age of 80, and hosted Jeopardy! when Jennings, Holzhauer and Rutter were contestants.

 On April 7, 2021, the revival was renewed for a second season, which premiered on June 6, 2021.
 In May 2021, it was reported that Labbett would be rejoining the American version of the series as the ABC version's fourth chaser.
 The second half of the second season premiered on January 5, 2022.

-On March 15, 2022, the revival was confirmed for a third season, featuring Victoria Groce, Brandon Blackwell, and Buzzy Cohen as new chasers, alongside returning chasers Rutter and Holzhauer.
+On March 15, 2022, the revival was confirmed for a third season, featuring Victoria Groce, Brandon Blackwell (a member of the University Challenge 2019–20 championship team), and Buzzy Cohen as new chasers, alongside returning chasers Rutter and Holzhauer.
 It premiered on May 3, 2022.
-The second half of the third season premiered on January 5, 2023.
+The second half of the third season premiered on January 5, 2023, and resumed on June 29, 2023.
+No new episodes have aired since July 20, 2023.